-The Directors present herewith their report together with the audited financial statements for the year ended 31 December 2015.
+The Directors present herewith their report together with the audited financial statements for the year ended 31 December 2016.

-Dell Bank International d.a.c. (the "Bank") was incorporated on 15 August 2011 and is an indirect wholly owned subsidiary of Denali Holdings Inc., incorporated in the United States of America.

-The principal activity of the Bank is the provision of financing solutions to end users of products and services sold by Dell entities in Europe.
+Dell Bank International d.a.c. (the "Bank") was incorporated on 15 August 2011.
+The Bank's immediate parent undertaking is DFS BV ("DFS BV"), a Company incorporated in the Netherlands and the Bank's ultimate parent undertaking is Dell Technologies Inc. (formerly Denali Holdings Inc.) ("Dell"), a private company incorporated in the United States of America.
+The principal activity of the Bank is the provision of financing solutions to end users of products and services sold by Dell/EMC entities in Europe.
 This includes leases and loan arrangements, rentals and asset management facilities to all Dell business segments and with third party providers.

-In 2013 Dell acquired the Dell related assets, sales, servicing functions and platform from CIT Vendor Finance Europe.
-The CIT-owned Dell asset portfolios migrated to the Bank as part of the completion of that acquisition (the "Acquisition").
+In 2013 Dell acquired the Dell related assets, sales, servicing functions and platform from CIT Group Finance (Ireland) and its affiliates in Europe ("CIT").
+As part of the acquisition, the Company had purchased a portfolio of finance contracts relating to Dell assets from CIT (the "Acquisition").